dLeskin/data-science/README.md

 Like I mentioned before I-ve developed tool for building by solidworks the optical geometry based on needed illumination and angle or specified light distribution.
  Implemented photometry file storage system and file converter to website database; in lighting industry we use ies&ldt text files.
- Provided luminaire LDT analysis tool on web-site (Russian version); it represents luminaire data and distribution graphs plus photobiological level of blue hazard to eyes.
+ Provided luminaire LDT analysis tool on web-site (Russian version); it represents luminaire data and distribution graphs plus photobiological level of blue hazard to your eyes.

  Developed image analysis tool (by OpenCV) and method for light-beam photos comparison.
 And presented it at LPS LED Symposium LINK;